godotengine/godot-demo-projects/xr/openxr_hand_tracking_demo/README.md

 ### Conclusion

-Due to the wildgrowth in capabilities in XR runtimes, and there being no solid way to detect the full limitations of the platform you are currently on, Godot XR Tools does not have support for the hand tracking API and purely relies on its own inferred hand positioning approach.
+Due to the wild growth in capabilities in XR runtimes, and there being no solid way to detect the full limitations of the platform you are currently on, Godot XR Tools does not have support for the hand tracking API and purely relies on its own inferred hand positioning approach.